willfaught/willfaught.github.io/content/blog/2015-09-15-yahtzee-on-everybodys-gone-to-the-rapture-and-gone-home.md

 link: http://www.escapistmagazine.com/articles/view/video-games/columns/extra-punctuation/14547-Yahtzee-On-Everybodys-Gone-To-The-Rapture-and-Gone-Home
 tags:
 - gaming
-title: Yahtzee On Everybodys Gone To The Rapture and Gone Home
+title: Yahtzee On Everybodys Gone To The Rapture And Gone Home
 ---

 Ben Croshaw on the problem with walking simulator games: